lazavgeridis/OS-projects/Prj1/README.md

   ## Execution
   ```
   $ make
   $ ./mygraph -i TestData-Prj1-F18/InputFile-Small.csv -o mysmall ( < workloads/Small/workload-Small > mysmall_out )

   ```
-  where after the -i flag is the input file for the graph creation, after -o is the output file where the final state of the graph will be printed out.
+  where after the -i flag is the input file for the graph creation, after the -o flag is the output file where the final state of the graph will be printed out.
 The part inside the parentheses is optional.